-If the life insured is diagnosed as having a terminal illness, we will pay the amount insured up to a maximum of \$3 million lump sum or the equivalent instalment amount across all ING policies.
+If the life insured is diagnosed as having a terminal illness, we will pay the amount insured up to a maximum of \$2.5 million lump sum or the equivalent instalment amount.

 If the amount insured is higher than these amounts, we will pay the balance when the life insured dies.
 The balance of cover will continue to be subject to indexation at policy anniversaries.
 We will waive all premiums for the balance of the Life Cover amount insured until the life insured dies.